12 Jan Kennedy Boys Soccer Builds Momentum at Midseason

 Story and photos by Denis Perez-Bravo

-Kennedy High School’s varsity boys soccer team is building its chemistry and communication as it reaches the midpoint of the season.
+Kennedy High School’s varsity boys soccer team is building chemistry and communication as it reaches the midpoint of the season.

 The Eagles hold a 4-4-1 overall record, putting them on track for a middle-of-the-pack finish in the Northern California Section.
 In league play, Kennedy is 3-1 in the Tri-County Athletic League Stone Division, placing the team second in the seven-team standings.